femke77/liri-node-app/README.md

 LIRI will prompt the user at runtime to enter one of four choices for the type of information desired.
 Then it will prompt the user to enter the specific search term.
 The requested information will appear on the command line screen if the search term was viable.
 If there is a problem with the search term, LIRI will let the user know.

 **Detailed Instructions with Screenshots**\
+Since this is a CLI app there is no link to a deployed project.

+First clone the github repository to your computer.
+Then in the terminal of the root directory type:
+>npm i

-Please provide a spotify api client and secret key in your own .env file.
+That will grab the information on the libraries required from the package.json and install them.
+Please provide a spotify api client and secret key in your own .env file if you want to use "spotify-this-song".
 Once that is included, you can run in terminal:
 >node liri.js

 The menu will appear in list form and the user must choose 1 option.